 The San Diego Suzuki Institute provides an opportunity for students to deepen their skills, guided by an internationally acclaimed faculty in a supportive and motivational environment.
 Throughout the five days on the Point Loma campus, students will receive technique classes, jazz orchestra and many other exciting enrichment opportunities!

-This program is open to all Suzuki violin, viola, cello, bass and piano students.
+This program is open to all Suzuki violin, viola, cello, and piano students.
 Please review our program requirements before registering.

 Earl Bird Student Program Tuition: $595